httpwg/http-extensions/draft-ietf-httpbis-priority.md

 information such as content size.

-A server that pushes a response has the responsibility to correctly prioritize it against other concurrent responses.
+A server that pushes a response has the responsibility to correctly prioritize it against other active concurrent responses.
 Pushing at too high a priority might cause client-requested resources to be blocked.
+Pushing at too low a priority could delay the response, negating intended goals or pushing.

 A pushed request has no explicit client-signalled initial priority but a server can still apply the merging guidance given in {{merging}}.
-In the absence of a server priority signal, applying defaults to pushed responses might result in suboptimal prioritization.
-There is no general guidance for deciding a priority in this situation; a server can take into account other factors such as the priority of the request that triggered the push, the priority of other responses, the type of resource being pushed, etc.
+In the absence of a server priority signal, applying default parameter values to pushed responses might result in suboptimal prioritization.
+There is no general guidance for deciding a priority in this situation; a server can take into account other factors such as the type or size of resource being pushed, the priority of the request that triggered the push, the count of active concurrent responses, the priority of other active concurrent responses, etc.

 # Fairness {#fairness}